M3RICK/GLaDOS/docs/mdbook/src/compiler/overview.md

   return $ FuncDef name returnType params body
 ```

-### Type Checking Algorithm

-The type checker uses **environment-based inference**:

-1. Build global environment with function signatures
-2. For each function:
-   - Initialize local environment
-   - Track variable initialization status
-   - Infer expression types bottom-up
-   - Verify type constraints
-   - Check all paths return

 ### IR Design

-The IR is a **stack-based bytecode**:
+The IR is a **human-readable disassembly format**:
 - Simple to generate from AST
+- Easy to debug and inspect
+- Clear representation of program flow
+- Can be saved and examined independently

+### Bytecode Format

+Bytecode is the **binary compiled format**:
+- Compact and efficient
-- Easy to execute in VM
+- Fast to execute in VM
-- Compact representation
+- Can be saved to disk
 - No complex register allocation

 ### VM Design